nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list tasks for a group.
-2. ContactMation shows a list of tasks.
+2. Contactmation shows a list of tasks.
 3. User requests to set the task completion status.
-4. ContactMation sets the task completion status.
+4. Contactmation sets the task completion status.

     Use case ends.